Making Dutch friends as an international: our 21 best tips

 6. Invite your Dutch friend for a coffee

-Have you made acquaintances with a Dutch person and want to get to know each other better?
+Have you been acquainted with a Dutch person and want to get to know each other better?
 Go to a café together for some lekker koffie! ☕

 After all, Dutchies love their coffee.
-According to recent statistics from the International Coffee Organization (ICO), the Dutch are among the world’s 20 biggest coffee drinkers, ranking in 5th place, and drinking up to four cups of coffee per day.
+According to recent statistics from the International Coffee Organisation (ICO), the Dutch are among the world’s 25 biggest coffee drinkers and drink up to four cups of coffee per day.

 A warm cappuccino?
-That’s sure to draw a Dutchie or two in.
+That’ll sure draw a Dutchie or two in.

 7. Become the ultimate planner

-Forget being spontaneous and meeting a Dutch friend last minute or arriving at a friend’s house unannounced.
+Forget being spontaneous and meeting a Dutch friend at the last minute or arriving at their house unannounced.

 The Dutch value their spare time and like to create a well-structured and balanced life, which means checking their agenda before they confirm meeting up.